S-Spence/vlm-image-captioning/README.md

 - `/experiments/*`: directory containing the notebooks for each experiment
 - `download_data.py`: script to download and partition the flickr30k dataset
 - `data_processing.py`: script containing batch loading and data visualization helper functions
-- `evaluation.py`: scipt containing evaluation helper functions
+- `evaluation.py`: script containing evaluation helper functions
 - `train.py`: the VLM training loop and plotting functions
 - `vision_language_model.py`: the main class for the `VisionLanguageModel`
 - `main.py`: a script to load a model from a weights file and run an endpoint that takes a single image and returns a single caption